International alumni recognised for their achievements by the British Council

 The Study UK Alumni Awards celebrate graduates of UK universities from around the world

-The British Council has announced the names of outstanding regional winners of the Study UK Alumni Awards.
-Two graduates of City, University of London, Isabella Cota and Jose Ignacio Valenzuela, were included in the elite list.
+The British Council had announced the names of the global winners of the Study UK Alumni Awards.
+A graduate of City, University of London, Jose Ignacio Valenzuela, was one of the trio of winners.

 Isabella Cota (Erasmus Mundus Journalism & Media 2010) from Mexico was awarded a Professional Achievement Award which recognises alumni who have distinguished themselves through exemplary leadership and achievements in their professional industry.
 Isabella is pictured, right, reporting in California.